 It depends on what who you are and what you are looking for.
 If you have limited time and need your accommodation booked ahead it can be worthwhile.
 And, it is not such a bad choice when leading a large group (e.g. church group) as taking care of too many people can suck out all the fun out of the trip for the leader.
 It’s too much responsibility with too many variables.

-As I mentioned before, for me there was never any other way but going solo.
+As I mentioned before, for me there was never any other way but going solo the first time.
 It was all I ever wanted.
 A few friends even told me they were thinking of going, too, one day and implied coming along with me.
 Very politely, I refused.

-To me travelling alone is not a burden but an opportunity.
+To me traveling alone is not a burden but an opportunity.
 When you are with your friends or family, you tend to focus on them and leave the rest of the world on the periphery.
 Being alone forces you out of your comfort zone.
-It forces you to pay attention to people, environments and, most importantly, yourself.
+It forces you to pay attention to people, environments, and, most importantly, yourself.

 - Freedom.
 You have the freedom to set your pace and pretty much write your own story.
 How often do you get this kind of liberty in your daily life?